ordinarylabs/bicycle/README.md

 }
 ```

+### Other Languages

+Currently no other languages are officially supported for embedding, but it is the intention to add support via FFIs at some point in the future.
+Because it will mostly be passing encoded protobuf messages through as bytes it should be fairly straightforward to implement bindings for other languages with protobuf support.

 ## SPROCS

 Stored procedures are supported and can be written in Rust built for the `wasm32-wasi` target.
 Currently only `stdio` is inherited from the host context and the additional WASI APIs are not supported (this means your `println!()`s will show up on the host but you don't have access to things like the file system).

-`bicycle sproc` commands for building with `--lang rust` depend on `cargo-wasi` which can be installed using `cargo install cargo-wasi` (details [here](https://bytecodealliance.github.io/cargo-wasi/install.html)).
+`bicycle sproc` commands for compiling with `--lang rust` depend on `cargo-wasi` which can be installed using `cargo install cargo-wasi` (details [here](https://bytecodealliance.github.io/cargo-wasi/install.html)).

 ### Definition

-For this example we want to create a stored procedure that will return us only the `Dog`'s names.
+For this example we want to create a stored procedure that will return only the `Dog`'s names.
 To create a new SPROC we run the following

 ```bash
 cargo new dog-names-proc